trombik/jekyll-site-info.mkrsgh.org/hotel/services.md

 Universal power adapters are available for free.
 They support US (type A), EU (type C), and UK (type G).

+## Swimming pool

+Guests can use a swimming pool at
+[Babel Guesthouse](https://www.babelsiemreap.com/), which is next to Makers Guesthouse, for free.
+Please order drinks and/or foods &mdash; they are great &mdash; for their courtesy!

 ## Drinks

 ### Water